lvu5/translation_viz/README.md

 - `OPENROUTER_API_KEY`: enables real LLM translation and verification
 - `LARA_API_ID` and `LARA_API_SECRET`: enables Lara API-based translation

+### Instructions

+The instructions in [web/src/instructions.html](web/src/instructions.html) are based on upstream document written in Typst and should not be change locally.

 ## Contributing

-We welcome bugreports and hands-on contributions.
+We welcome bugreports, hands-on, and research contributions.
 AI-generated PRs are fine as long as you verify everything and take ownership of the changes.
 Reach out to [vzouhar+ltb@ethz.ch](mailto:vzouhar+ltb@ethz.ch) with inquiries.